810Teams/nihongo-flashcard-visualizer/README.md

 Download on [AppStore](https://apps.apple.com/us/app/nihongo-japanese-dictionary/id881697245) (Requires iOS 12.4 or newer)

 ## System Requirements
-Nihongo Flashcard Visualizer requires Python 3.6 or newer, with pygal library installed.
+Nihongo Flashcard Visualizer requires Python 3.6 or newer, with pygal and scikit-learn library installed.

-This application is not guaranteed to be able to run on Windows, works fine on MacOS Catalina (10.15).
+This application is not guaranteed to be able to run on Windows.
+However, it works fine on MacOS Catalina (10.15).

-### Install Python
+### Installing Python
 Python can be installed from various sources, recommended methods are [python.org](https://www.python.org/downloads/) and [anaconda.com](https://www.anaconda.com/distribution/#download-section).

-### Install pygal
+### Installing Libraries
 Install with `requirements.txt`
 ```shell
 pip install -r requirements.txt